Archive for the ‘Mac’ Category

 Lithoglyph’s Mondrianum enables Mac applications to leverage the resources of the kuler community.
 Once installed, Mondrianum acts like a built-in, system-wide color picker, available in any Mac application that supports this feature of Mac OS X. Apple’s own iWork™ and iLife® suites, Google Sketchup™, Adobe® Photoshop®, and renowned applications like Coda, CSSEdit, and many more, all work well with Mondrianum.

-Posted in Design, Mac | No Comments »
+Posted in Design, Mac | Comments Off on Mac: Color Picker

 Friday, January 22nd, 2010